2004 Pacific typhoon season: Tropical Storm Merbok (Violeta)

 Merbok is the Malaysian word for the spotted-necked dove.
-This is the first tropical cyclone recognized by the Japan Meteorological Agency, but not Joint Typhoon Warning Center, since Changmi in 2002.
+This is the first tropical cyclone recognized by the Japan Meteorological Agency, but not by the Joint Typhoon Warning Center, since Changmi in 2002.

 The heaviest rainfall in the Philippines from this cyclone was 185.2 mm at Casiguran between midday the 22nd and 23rd.

 Tropical Depression Winnie

 Tropical Depression Winnie was a large system which brought torrential rains to Luzon, resulting in deadly flashfloods and landslides.
 Winnie formed east of the central Philippines on the November 27.
 JMA and the Central Weather Bureau of Taiwan were the only other agencies classifying Winnie as a tropical depression.
 The system moved west-northwestward over southeastern Luzon on the 29th.
 After moving well inland over Luzon, Winnie turned to a more north-northwesterly track up the west side of the island and was last mentioned on the 30th when it was located along the northwestern Luzon coast.

 According to news reports in the Philippines, 1,404 people were killed or left missing during the passage of Tropical Depression Winnie, primarily due to massive flashfloods and landslides in Quezon and Aurora provinces triggered by the attendant heavy rains.
 The highest rainfall report from this system was 157.8 mm from Cabanatuan between midday November 29 and 30.
 Damages from the storm amounted to $15.8 million.